 —Ernest Hemingway in Death in the Afternoon

 Hemingway said the facts float above the water, but the structure is kept out of sight.
-Behind the minimalist prose is great effort, but the result is simplicity, immediacy and clarity.
+Behind the minimalist prose is a great effort, but the result is simplicity, immediacy and clarity.

 He was married four times.